ajcr/100-pandas-puzzles/README.md

 | Minesweeper | Generate the numbers for safe squares in a Minesweeper grid | Hard |

-The official documentation for pandas is very useful and very extensive.
+If you feel like rading up on pandas before starting, the official documentation useful and very extensive.
 Good places get a broader overview of pandas are:

 - [10 minutes to pandas](http://pandas.pydata.org/pandas-docs/version/0.17.0/10min.html)
 - [pandas basics](http://pandas.pydata.org/pandas-docs/version/0.17.0/basics.html)